 Mexico’s infrastructure, talent pool, and technology parks are attracting more international brands looking to offshore or employ IT teams directly, and there are more startups and software companies forming in Guadalajara and around the country.

-Consequently, there is a talent pool that is drawn to work for outsourcing software development companies that can offer U.S.-style workplaces and office perks.
+Consequently, there is a talent pool that is drawn to work for outsourcing software development firms that can offer U.S.-style workplaces and office perks.
 It’s also worth noting that co-working spaces are more popular in big cities, with WeWork and competitors opening dozens of sites across Mexico in recent years.

 However, we should address the image problem that Mexico has.
 The Mexico that gets media attention and Mexico for the majority of the population, and for those who outsource work to local suppliers and partners are two different things.
-As President Clinton said, we hear about the violence and drugs gangs.
+As President Clinton said, we hear about the violence and drug gangs.
 We don’t hear about millions of skilled developers working on amazing projects for local and international companies.

-Under the Trump administration, it’s increasingly difficult for Mexicans to obtain skilled worker visas, known as a H-1B.
+Under the Trump administration, it’s increasingly difficult for Mexicans to obtain skilled worker visas, known as an H-1B.
 But for many, as this Wall Street Journal article states, this is turning out to be a blessing in disguise, with a thriving tech sector eager to hire those who would otherwise have moved to the U.S.

 It’s true that drugs gang violence in some regions – nowhere near the technology parks – often makes the headlines in the U.S. However, for the most part, the Mexican government is stable and pro-business, with a stable and strong economy.

 Working with partners in Mexico is far easier than working with an outsourcing software development team in India, China, Indonesia, or anywhere else in Asia.
 It is on or near most U.S. time zones.
 Close enough for everyone on both sides of an email, Skype, Slack, Telegram, or whatever collaboration tool you prefer to engage in real-time calls and exchanges.